MartinKratochvilProgramy/Neural_net_class/README.md

 nn.load_model('model name')
 prediction = nn.predict(input_vector)
 ```
+# How to use
+Clone the repo and include class in your project.

 Initialize a neural net with 8 input neurons, 2 output neurons and two layer with 32 and 16 neurons:
 ```python